m4tuna/halo-ds-tokens/README.md

-# halo-ds-tokens
+# halo theme

-Halo Design System's core token set.
+This repository contains Figma Token-based theme data for use with the Halo Design Foundation UI Kit.